A tag is custom metadata that adds application-specific meaning to Wavefront objects such alerts, dashboards, events, and sources and metrics.

 In ts() and events() queries, you can filter:

-- Metrics with source and point tags
+- Metrics with source tags and point tags

 - Events with:

-- alert and event entity tags
+- alert tags and event tags

-- system severity, subtype, and type tags added by alerts
+- system tags added by alerts (severity, subtype, and type)

-Selecting and Searching Tag Paths
+Select and Search Using Tag Paths

 In the UI you operate on tag paths by selecting a component at a specific node in the hierarchy.
 For example: